Kirk: The word is no. I am therefore going anyway.

 - The same goes for Bones and Spock, but the former gives a quiet little speech to Spock's body that he missed him while the latter was dead.

 - Back from the Dead: Spock.
 What, did you think they weren't going to find him?
+They know where they left him!

 - Battle Amongst the Flames: Kirk vs. Kruge as Genesis rapidly collapses during the film's climax.